Ant3ney/koko-flavor-footer-power-struggle-kitchen-crew/readme.md

 1. Sometimes, gameplay dose not work until user exits the tab and comes back.
    Solution.
 Navigated to different views not but calling a navigation.navigate but instead created a reset action that also changeless the current navigation route.
 Then had the navigation code dispatch this action.
 X

 2. Tyler Personality is not getting recognized by the game logic files.
+X